 - Buttermilk: Buttermilk helps to create a cake that’s soft and tender.
 Make sure your buttermilk is at room temperature or about 70°F (21°C).
 If you don’t have any on hand, you can make your own buttermilk substitute.

-- Oil: This helps to keep the cake moist, even after a few days.
+- Oil: I love to incorporate oil into my cakes, so we’re adding 1/4 cup of oil along with the butter.
+This is a trick I learned when I created my lemon blueberry bundt cake recipe, it helps to keep the cake moist even after a few days.
 Be sure to use a neutral flavored oil, like canola or vegetable oil.

 - Vanilla extract: There’s a full tablespoon of vanilla extract in the cake AND in the frosting.
 This is not a mistake!
 Be sure to use pure vanilla extract for the best flavor too.